ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 # Importing and exporting JSON data in ClickHouse

-JSON is a widely popular format to exchange data between different layers of modern applications.
-ClickHouse provide a lot of tuning options to support almost any imaginable form of JSON data.
+JSON is a popular format for exchanging data between different layers of modern applications.
+ClickHouse provides many tuning options to support almost any form of JSON data.

 ## Importing JSON data

-To import JSON data we first have to define which JSON type to use.
-This will depend on how input data is structured.
+To import JSON data, we first have to define which JSON type to use.
+This will depend on how the input data is structured.

 ### Importing from an array of JSON objects